“Everything’s better with some wine in the belly” – Tyrion Linnister, Game of Thrones.

 - Add the juice of one whole orange.

-- Then pour the cointreau and about a half a cup of red wine.
+- Then pour the Cointreau and about a half a cup of red wine.
 There should be enough liquid to cover all the ingredients.
 If required, add more orange juice from the second orange.

 - Split the vanilla pod lengthwise and scrape out the vanilla extract (paste) and add to the saucepan.
 Also just drop the vanilla pod.

 - Turn on the heat and simmer all the ingredients for about 10 minutes while stirring from time to time.
-You need to keep a watch over this, even though it is slow cooking.
+You also need to keep a watch over this, even though it is slow cooking.

 - When the syrup is ready, lower the heat and add the rest of the bottles of wine.

-- Also add the star anise at this point.
+- Also add the star anise and cloves at this point.
 Since star anise has a very strong flavour, I did not want to add it in the beginning and mask all the other flavours.

 - Now gently simmer for 5 minutes and your mulled wine is ready.